improving-minnesota/react-redux-workshop/labs/lab-05-forms.md

 ```
 - Things to notice:
   - This looks great
-  - After the ```updateTimesheet``` action completes, we're just sending the user back to the timsheet list
+  - After the ```updateTimesheet``` action completes, we're just sending the user back to the timesheet list

 #### Just one more thing before you can use the ```TimesheetsDetail``` component
 - Just kidding!
 You should be able to click a timesheet to view its details, and save.